How to Outsource Airbnb Cleaning Service in 5 Minutes

 It is important to find a reliable maid that can help with last-minute reservations yet provide a high-quality clean.
 I use my maid’s cleaning service on the regular.
 Sometimes, as much as 16 times a month and I only have two units.
 I cannot imagine my Airbnb business without my maid.

-Your guests were enticed by your photos, but if your unit is not clean as advertised, then most likely you will not receive a 5-star review.
+Your guests were enticed by your photos, but if your unit is not as clean as advertised, then most likely you will not receive a 5-star review.
 I heard horror stories where guests check in to dirty units.

 Your goal as a host is to always provide a clean home, just like a hotel.
 In this post, I talked about the importance of building your credibility if you are just starting out fresh.